Complete Guide for 2026

 One of the highest annual caps in retail, available to both full-time and part-time associates for approved degree programs.

-Tuition assistance programs typically operate under one of two payment structures:
+Tuition assistance programs typically operate under one of two payment structures.
+Understanding which model your employer uses is critical for budgeting.

 The employer pays the educational institution directly before you start classes.
-This is the most employee-friendly model because you don't have to pay anything upfront.
+This is the most employee-friendly model — you don't have to pay anything upfront.

 Examples: Amazon Career Choice, Walmart Live Better U, Starbucks College Achievement Plan

-You pay for tuition, books, and fees upfront, then submit documentation for reimbursement after successfully completing courses.
+You pay for tuition, books, and fees upfront, then submit documentation for reimbursement after successfully completing courses with passing grades.

 Confirm You Have Benefits

 Check your employee benefits portal, handbook, or contact HR to verify your company offers tuition assistance.
-Only 40% of employees even know their employer offers education benefits, so don't assume you don't have them.
+Only 40% of employees even know their employer offers education benefits — don't assume you don't have them.

 Review Eligibility Requirements